jreiland/YahtzeeN/README.md

 This game requires a screen resolution of 1024x768; the window cannot be scaled/resized.
 To run this program, you __must__ have a 64-bit installation of Python 3, as well an installation of the required `pygame` library (v2.0.0 or greater)

-To install on macOS/Linux/Other Unix-like OSes, type the following terminal command: `python3 -m pip install --user pipenv`
+To install on macOS/Linux/Other Unix-like OSes, type the following terminal command: `python3 -m pip install --user pygame`

-To install on Windows, type the following into the command prompt `py -m pip install --user pipenv`
+To install on Windows, type the following into the command prompt `py -m pip install --user pygame`

     WARNING: This game has not been tested on platforms other than macOS!!!